Bels lives in Italy and is an amigurumi enthusiast who loves to research the craft.

 Amigurumi (あみぐるみ) is just one of the many ways of knitting or crocheting crafts and toys.
 The word is the blend of the words 'ami' (あみ) and 'nuigurumi' (ぬいぐるみ), and it means crocheted or knitted stuffed toy.

 These toys are easy and swift to make because of their small size.
-To create them, it’s usually favoured to crochet rather than knit, and instead of the usual row-by-row Western method, the thread is usually worked in rounds.
+To create them, crocheting is more common than knitting, and instead of the usual row-by-row Western method, the thread is usually worked in rounds.
 This method simplifies the creation process.

 What Is the History of Amigurumi?